mcary/relm/README.md

 * Setup Gemfile and .gemspec
 * Ruby-ify the API a bit more, for example by moving funtion callbacks to last position so they can accept a block more easily
+* Illustate benefits to testability
+* Short-circuit recomputation when signal values are unchanged
+* Add support for async, but with an initial value
+* Add support for external APIs (IO-bound, like HTTP requests), either via async or a special callback-based API.
+* A way to bind new signals to UI elements (like channels?)
+* Explore: JSON pushed over websocket as the displayable model